About

 Despite promises to do better and to be more participatory, donors have often used an approach to international aid that withholds power, excludes and disempowers women, and fails to increase the professional capacity of gender equality activists who lead change at the grassroots level.

-In response to this, The Five Foundation launched the first Africa-based fund for grassroots activists using the latest evidence of what works to end female genital mutilation (FGM), initially focussed on Kenya.
+In response to this, The Five Foundation launched the first Africa-based funder alliance for grassroots activists using the latest evidence of what works to end female genital mutilation (FGM), initially focussed on Kenya.
+This is a result of a variety of donor collaborations initiated by the Foundation over the last couple of years.

-We have also just launched a new Changemaker Programme with Kings College, London, for Kenya-based anti-FGM activists, and wrote an open letter to donors about the need to fund grassroots activists.
+We launched a new Changemaker Programme with Kings College, London, for Kenya-based anti-FGM activists, and wrote an open letter to donors about the need to fund grassroots activists.

 THE GLOBAL PARTNERSHIP TO END FGM

 The Five Foundation started life as The Global Partnership To End FGM.
-Founded in 2019 by leading survivor activist, author and political strategist, Nimco Ali OBE, and communications strategist, Brendan Wynne, our aim is to prioritise thid urgent and underfunded issue, a devastating abuse that has affected over 200 million women and girls around the world.
-If we don’t get this right now, 70 million more girls will be forced to undergo it by 2030.
+Founded in 2019 by leading survivor activist, author and political strategist, Nimco Ali OBE, and communications strategist, Brendan Wynne, our aim is to prioritise this urgent and underfunded issue, a devastating abuse that has affected over 230 million women and girls around the world.

 We are in the process of building the strongest partnership globally on this issue and have engaged around 100 partners including Action Aid, Plan International, the ONE Campaign, Women for Women International and Global Fund For Women, as well as dozens of grassroots women’s organisations.
 Please watch our introductory video here.